tisu19021997/mcq-rag/README.md

     * [x] implement basic `sentence-splitter` (same as `llamaindex`).
     * [x] how to do multiple choice question with LLM.
     * [x] be creative and apply small tricks to largely improve the result.

+---
+* A running notebook can be found here: https://www.kaggle.com/code/quangphm/multiple-choice-rag/notebook